Update an old office chair and give it a new life. Furniture upholstery is easier than you might think! An easy DIY craft tutorial idea.

 Repeat, until you have the perfect fit on the cushion.

-When you are good with the fit, pinch the top 2 corners and pin were you want those seems to go.
+When you are good with the fit, pinch the top 2 corners and pin where you want those seems.
 I also used a marking pen to sew a line to make sure I sewed right where I wanted the seem to be.
 I actually did this step several times putting the cushion in and out until I was happy with the corner seams.

 Looking at how the original chair fabric was attached I knew I could staple the bottom to secure and tighten the fabric because when the chair was put back together you wouldn't be able to see the staples.

-Pull one side tight and stapled to the bottom edge of the cushion.
+Pull one side tight and staple it to the bottom edge of the cushion.

 Whew!
 We made it!
-All the pieces are done so that means the fun part of putting everything back together again and hoping you didn’t loose any screws!
+All the pieces are done so that means the fun part of putting everything back together again and hoping you didn't lose any screws!